• Skip to primary navigation

 Bamboo

 You often find this plant with the name "Lucky Bamboo Plant."
 In Chinese culture, the more stalks the plant has, the greater the blessing or abundance.
-This easy to grow plant can be found at most large retailers and big box stores.
+This Asia native is an easy to grow plant and can be found at most large retailers and big box stores.

 Plants for Health